quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion control, because RTT and congestion control are properties of the path, whereas loss detection also relies upon key availability.

-## Acknowledgement-Based Detection {#ack-loss-detection}
+## Acknowledgment-Based Detection {#ack-loss-detection}

-Acknowledgement-based loss detection implements the spirit of TCP's Fast Retransmit ({{?RFC5681}}), Early Retransmit ({{?RFC5827}}), FACK ({{FACK}}), SACK loss recovery ({{?RFC6675}}), and RACK ({{?RACK=I-D.ietf-tcpm-rack}}).
+Acknowledgment-based loss detection implements the spirit of TCP's Fast Retransmit ({{?RFC5681}}), Early Retransmit ({{?RFC5827}}), FACK ({{FACK}}), SACK loss recovery ({{?RFC6675}}), and RACK ({{?RACK=I-D.ietf-tcpm-rack}}).
 This section provides an overview of how these algorithms are implemented in QUIC.